-Expenditures for the General Fund were under the original amended budget by \$601,132, primarily a result of spending oversight.
+Expenditures for the General Fund were under the original amended budget by \$455,955, primarily a result of spending oversight and staffing vacancies.

-In 2019 the General Fund saw an excess of expenditures over revenues of \$423,380.
+In 2020 the General Fund saw an excess of expenditures over revenues of \$65,493.
 In other words, the City took in less revenues than what it spent.
-(The transfer in from the Water/Sewer Fund is not included in these revenue totals.)
-Once those transfer in revenues are added there is a total of \$404,763 of revenues over expenditures.
+The revenue totals include a transfer in from the Water/Sewer Fund to cover that funds expenses incurred in the General Fund.